-“Ruthlessly woke”: How Uber can redeem itself—and demolish Lyft
+‘Ruthlessly woke’: How Uber can redeem itself—and demolish Lyft

 But of course, vision and reality are often two different things, and most of the master plan has failed to materialize.
 Dominating ridesharing in every market globally proved impossible.
 Even tackling the unit economics of ridesharing in the U.S. has proven challenging, to the tune of billions in annual losses.
 The acquisition of Postmates last week was a positive step, but until Uber can figure out how to make money on its core business, being the Amazon of transportation seems far-fetched at best.

-There may be a way to do it, however—a way that combines the best of Travis Kalanick’s ruthlessness and current CEO Dara Khosrowshashi’s innate feel for public opinion.
-It’s a long-term play and it’s extremely counter-intuitive.
+There may be a way to do it, however—a way that combines the best of Travis Kalanick’s ruthlessness and current CEO Dara Khosrowshahi’s innate feel for public opinion.
+It’s a long-term play and it’s extremely counterintuitive.
 But the path to making ridesharing profitable may be the exact opposite of Uber’s current campaign to prevent drivers from being classified as full-time employees.

-To date, Uber has aggressively opposed worker reclassification, even sponsoring a $90 million ballot initiative in California to overturn recent state legislation that turned every driver into a full-time employee.
+To date, Uber has aggressively opposed worker reclassification, even sponsoring a $90-million ballot initiative in California to overturn recent state legislation that turned every driver into a full-time employee.
 Of course they did.
 Opposing any regulation that threatens to add 20% in new costs makes sense.
 But embracing it would achieve far more.

 Hear me out.
 Right now, just about every driver for Uber also drives for Lyft.
 As independent contractors, drivers can work on as many platforms as they want; accepting rides from every possible source is the best way to maximize revenue.
 If drivers were employees, that flexibility would go away.
 The people on your payroll can’t also work for your fiercest competitor.
 They’d have to choose: Uber or Lyft.
 And because Uber has more market share in just about every city in America, the logical choice would be clear.
 That’s a huge problem for Lyft.